Anxiety and Stress Therapy for Professionals

 Stress and Overwhelm: Feeling constantly stressed

-Irritability: Small frustrations easily trigger anger or frustration, straining your relationships and interactions.
+Emotional numbness or Irritability: Small frustrations easily trigger anger or frustration, straining your relationships and interactions.

 Panic Attacks: Sudden, intense waves of fear leave you feeling overwhelmed and out of control, disrupting your daily life.